Of California Rolls and the Sabbath

 The Sabbath is not merely a religious custom with its origins in Jewish tradition.
 At the end of the six literal days of Creation week, “the heavens and the earth were completed in all their vast array.
 By the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his work.
 And God blessed the seventh day and made it holy, because on it he rested from all the work of creating that he had done” (Gen. 2:1–3, NIV).
 This is what God meant when He told the people of Israel in the wilderness that they were to “‘Remember.’”
 The Sabbath was to be a celebration of rest in recognition of humanity’s origin as created beings from a loving God.

 But, in their fervor, the Jewish people have wrestled with what it means, then, to keep the Sabbath in a way that God expects.
-The specific standards they have drawn up for themselves have been sometimes quite exact.
+The specific standards they have drawn up for themselves have sometimes been quite exact.
 Even today, those who consider themselves orthodox Jews include some surprising restrictions for themselves on the Sabbath.
 They choose not to write—or erase.
 They do not ride in any vehicles.
 They do not conduct any business transactions or do any shopping.
 They avoid turning on or off anything electric: lights, radio, television, computer, air-conditioner, alarm clock.1 These, and some further restrictions, are the result of an effort to understand and interpret what is meant in “‘you shall not do any work’” (Ex.
 20:10, NIV).

 To the casual reader, outlining examples like these, may seem to suggest a kind of disdain, but this is not its intent.
-The commitment out of which such studied principles must surely be a response to God’s love.
+The commitment out of which such studied principles emerge must surely be a response to God’s love.
 But it also suggests the importance of discernment.